Surrendering an Animal

 We understand that there will be circumstances when you must relinquish ownership of your pet.
 We are here for you during this difficult time.
 In order to continue to be a resource for others in the community for another 138 years, we now require a minimum processing fee of $25.00 per surrendered animal.

-Why does the Western PA Humane Society charge Owner Surrender Fees?
+Why does Humane Animal Rescue charge Owner Surrender Fees?

 Those fees cover only a small portion of what it costs us to care for each animal that stays at our facility.
 The average cost to care for each animal that comes through our facility is about $300.
 The cost to care for animals adds up very quickly with items such as: